Skip to content

 # Export a canvas

-superplane get canvas <canvas_name> > my_canvas.yaml
+superplane apps canvas get <app_name> > my_canvas.yaml

 # Edit the YAML file